Knights and Warriors: Volcano

 Two knights have 45 seconds (60 for the women) to climb up a giant 30-foot volcano-shaped net.
+In the Royal Finals, 15 seconds have been reduced for both genders, making it 30 seconds for men and 45 for women.
 Inside the net are 4 Warriors.
 One Warrior is strapped to a harness while the other three Warriors control the height and angle.
 The harnessed Warrior has pads to knock the knight down trying to prevent them from scoring.
 Scoring ranges from 3 sections of the net, each separated by a metal ring connected to the net.
 The bottom of the net is worth 25 points while the next section is worth 50 points and the top section is 75 points.
 If the knight manages to climb to the top of the Volcano and grab their team flag, he(she) will earn 100 points.
 Both genders compete in this event.

 Roller Joust

 Each knight has 45 seconds to skate around the perimeter of the jousting arena carrying a foam lance to capture rings on poles scattered around the arena.
 Red rings are worth 10 points while gold rings are worth 25.
 Inside the circle are four paths forming an X. For the first 15 seconds the X is a "Warrior-free zone"; the Warriors cannot enter or interfere.
 After the 15 seconds have elapsed, the Warriors are free to enter that zone as well.
+The event is over when the knight gets tackled but the knight gets to keep the points.
 One gender competed in this event in Season 1, and both genders each took a turn in Season 2.